Ctrlmonster/koota-tree-queries/README.md

 // Step 2: Create a query
+const myQuery = createTreeQuery(Foo, Bar, Likes(Baz))

-// all entities that have foo, bar and 'Likes' returns true for at least one entity with Baz! createTreeQuery(Foo, Bar, Likes(Baz))
+// returns: all entities that have foo, bar and
+// 'Likes' returns true for at least one entity with Baz! myQuery(world)

 ```